At last, you are about to put all you’ve learned into practice.

 Perhaps the best way to control your nerves is to feel prepared.

-If you know that you haven’t done everything you needed to do before meeting with a client, your nerves are going to be through the roof.
+If you know that you haven’t done everything you need to do before meeting with a client, your nerves are going to be through the roof.

-By preparing properly, taking the time to work out the necessary questions you need to ask based on their questionnaire answers and making sure you have everything covered, you don’t have a reason to be nervous.
+By preparing properly, taking the time to work out the necessary questions you need to ask based on their questionnaire answers, and ensuring you have everything covered, you don’t have a reason to be nervous.

 And if you are still nervous because you are meeting someone new, don’t be.

 Remember, the client is probably just as nervous as you are.

 In fact, they are probably even more nervous.

 Take someone who is overweight and go to a gym for the first time.